Vesafary/energyworx-challenge/README.md

 # Energyworx coding assignment

-This project uses `Docker`/`docker-compose` to run.
-While in this folder, simply run `docker-compose up`
+I used a simple Django service + PostgreSQL for this challenge, since it's fairly simple to setup.
+To make it easy to run, it will run via `Docker`/`docker-compose`.
+While in this folder, simply run `docker-compose up` to start it up. \n
+\n

-Relevant views are found in `application/core/views.py` Relevant urls are found in `application/core/urls.py` Relevant models are found in `application/core/models.py`
+Relevant views are found in `application/core/views.py`. \n Relevant urls are found in `application/core/urls.py`. \n Relevant models are found in `application/core/models.py`. \n Tests are found in `tests/views`. \n
+\n
+As I don't have a mac, that part is untested.
+However, since it runs in Docker, it should work without issues.
+For M1/M2 devices, the added `platform` tags in docker-compose should make sure everything behaves.

 ## Tests
 To run tests, cd to `cicd/docker/test_running` and execute `docker-compose up --remove-orphans --build --abort-on-container-exit`

 Currently, due to some weird behaviour I haven't encountered before, it's not possible to run all the tests at once, so I run them for each test file separately.
+If I have some time I'll take a look (mostly for performance and terminal output it would be an improvement), but at least it's functional.

 ## Functionality: